 In the spring of 2017, the AHA Foundation hosted a luncheon with several stakeholders to begin developing this initiative by discussing the existing state of affairs, the key players involved, and the steps that will need to be taken.

 The Foundation also launched its campus program, which gathered together Muslim reformers, ex-Muslims, and intellectuals as part of its summer training program.
-The campus program was named the Critical Thinking Unit and its training brought many renowned speakers and activists together.
+The campus program was named the Critical Thinking Fellowship and its training brought many renowned speakers and activists together.

 Through the campus program, as well as upcoming events, the AHA Foundation is excited to put our Founder’s work into action by addressing Islamism.

 Media appearances are an integral part of the Foundation’s strategy to alert the public to the fact that hard-won civil and human rights are at risk if action is not taken.
-Highlights of this work in 2017 include AHA Foundation Founder Ayaan Hirsi Ali testifying in front of a Senate Committee, as well as being featured on the Tucker Carlson Show.
+Highlights of this work in 2017 include AHA Foundation Founder Ayaan Hirsi Ali testifying in front of a Senate committee, as well as being featured on the Tucker Carlson Show.